Jim Jordan wins House GOP's nomination for speaker, but deep divisions remain

 The next step in the process for selecting a new speaker would involve a vote of the full House, Democrats included.
 Scalise's nomination never got that far, since he lacked the support among his own members that would have avoided a long, drawn-out floor battle, like the kind that preceded McCarthy's election earlier this year.

-Jordan will require near unanimity among Republican members to overcome united Democratic opposition, and a quick vote is complicated by a spate of absences that further narrow any candidate's path to victory in the full chamber.
+Jordan will require near unanimity among Republican members to overcome united Democratic opposition, and a quick vote on Friday was further complicated by a spate of absences that would narrow his path to victory in the full chamber.
 Just 209 out of the 221 GOP House members were at an earlier meeting Friday, although those who were absent could in theory be called back to vote relatively quickly.

 "A ship that doesn't have a rudder"